-The trained and tested algorithm was applied to new data to see the potential of their application on the newlatest data (figure 51).
+The trained and tested algorithm was applied to new data to see the potential of their application on the new data (figure 50).
 As can be seen, the algorithms can segment various features on an image.
 Unfortunately, for all the super-pixel-based methods, additional postprocessing is required.
 CNN's results are inspiring, but the manual labelling took time.
 The classification techniques (discussed in chapter 4) are much less time-consuming and more versatile in data preparation.

-Figure 51.
+Figure 50.
 A segmentation example with different algorithms implementation.
-AC - agglomerative clustering, FH - Felzenszwalb-Huttenlocher.
+AC - agglomerative clustering.
+FH - Felzenszwalb-Huttenlocher.
 QS - Quick Shift.
-SLIC - Simple Linear Iterative Clustering, RAG - Region Adjacency Graph.
+SLIC - Simple Linear Iterative Clustering.
+RAG - Region Adjacency Graph.
 SSh - Selective Search, CNN - convolutional neural networks.
 Various features can be found on an image: C - cracks, L - layers.
-Colors on the CNN image: yellow-sandstone, purple - cracks, orange - argillite.
-The legend for colors is presented in Figure 50.
+Colors on the CNN image: yellow -sandstone, purple - cracks, orange - argillite.